learn-co-students/kwk-l1-parrot-methods-lab-sgharms-test-webdev-fund/README.md

 ###Method Arguments

-We definte methods with arguments as a way of to give our methods an extra piece of information or data to work with.
-An argument can be any of the datatypes When you're defining a method the arguments are just placeholders that represent what you'll pass in when you call your method.
+We define methods with arguments as a way of to give our methods an extra piece of information or data to work with.
+An argument can be any of the data types When you're defining a method the arguments are just placeholders that represent what you'll pass in when you call your method.

 ```
 def my_method_name(argument)